stldsa/site/README.md

 ## Quickstart

 The quickest and easiest way to get plugged into our development environment is with VS Code Dev Containers.
-If you have a strong preference to use a different IDE, consider looking into their compatibility with "dev containers" and consider making a pull request to support your IDE of choice.
+If you'd like to try out a different IDE, you may try either tunneling into the docker container created by `.devcontainer/docker-compose.yaml` or by installing the Python, Poetry, and Postgres dependencies yourself.

 ### Creating and developing in your Dev Container